tr-igem/esmuflily/docs/internals.md

 Note: This identifier table is also used as a token table, but only for the single-letter names.
-`\ekm-dynamic` draws either a single symbol for the whole name or a concatenation of symbols for each letter.
+`\ekm-dynamic` draws either a single symbol for the whole NAME or a concatenation of symbols for each letter.
 This is different from the usual interpretation of DEFINITION strings.